On the strengths of the self-updating process clustering algorithm: Application

 \subsubsection{Classify patients}

-We performed SUP on the $38$ patients in this data, using expression values of the $50$ genes that were most correlated with ALL-AML distinction identified by \cite{Golub}.
-The purpose of this analysis is simply to evaluate the clustering performance between the k-means, hierarchical clustering and SUP, taking this gene expression data of size $38 \times 50$ as an illustrative example.
+We used the expression values of the aforementioned $50$ genes to perform the self-updating process on the $38$ patients.
+The purpose of this analysis is only to illustrate the clustering performance.

-The pairwise distances between patients were calculated.
-Figure \ref{fig:50_hist} shows the frequency polygon, in which a sharp valley occurred at around $9.9$.
-Using this $r$ value, SUP with dynamic temperature produced two clusters of sizes $27$ and $11$.
-These two clusters identically corresponded to the two groups of patients, ALL and AML, meaning that SUP made $100 \%$ accurate distinction between the two types of leukemia.
-We also applied the k-means and hierarchical clustering to this data.
-Results showed that the k-means with $k=2$ misclassified one patient, and hierarchical clustering with different linkages misclassified at least two patients.
+Figure \ref{fig:50_hist} shows the frequency polygon of the pairwise distances between patients, in which a sharp valley is at around $9.9$.
+Using this $r$ value, the dynamic SUP produced two clusters of sizes $27$ and $11$.
+These two clusters identically corresponded to the leukemia patients of two types, meaning that SUP made a perfect distinction between the ALL and AML patients.